gomods/athens/docs/content/contributing/_index.md

 If you're new to Git and GitHub, check out our [guide for new contributors to open source](./new), and then go on to that how to participate document I mentioned above.

-Finally, if you are an existing maintainer of the project, we have some documentation written for you at [./maintainers](./maintainers).
+Finally, if you are a new maintainer of the project, we have some documentation written for you at [./maintainers](./maintainers).